Neuromarketing Research Company

-Vision One’s neuromarketing research and insight tools (sometimes known as neuroscience research), includes face emotion analysis called FACE (which stands for Face Analysis to Capture Emotions).
+Vision One’s Neuromarketing research and insight tools (sometimes known as Neuro-Insight or Neuroscience Research), includes facial emotion analysis, or facial expression analysis called FACE - which stands for Facial Analysis to Capture Emotions.

 Paul Ekman pioneered research into emotion recognition in the 1960s his test subjects had to classify the emotional states of people they saw in each photo from a predetermined list of possible emotions.

-Ekman’s research determined that there were key emotions, which he termed universal emotions.
-These original universal emotions are:
+Ekman’s research determined that there were key emotions, which he termed universal emotions which are linked to facial expressions.
+These six original universal emotions are:

 - Joy (or ‘Happiness’) – symbolised by raising of the mouth corners (a smile) and the tightening of the eyelids